domstolene/da-otel-agent/README.md

     - http.method: "POST"
 ```

 In this example all HTTP `GET` calls to the health and metrics endpoints are ignored, while all `POST` calls are sampled, regardless of what the underlying sampler decides should be sampled or not.
-If the tags does not match any of these rules, it is up to the underlying sampler to determine whether or not the span should be created.
+If the attributes does not match any of these rules, it is up to the underlying sampler to determine whether or not the span should be created.

-More than one tag can be specified in each rule, and all must match for the rule to trigger.
+More than one attribute can be specified in each rule, and all must match for the rule to trigger.
 Also notice that Java regular expressions can be used.

-## The Configuration Service
+## The Agent Configuration Service

-The _OpenTelemetry Configuration Service_ is a component of this project that keeps track of different agent configurations.
+The _OpenTelemetry Agent Configuration Service_ is a component of this project that keeps track of different agent configurations.
 This service exposes a RESTful API that allows clients to interact with it.
 The API supports all the common REST verbs except `PATCH`.
 The endpoints are as follows:

 * `POST /agent-configuration` – Posts a _new_ agent configuration.
 The configuration must be in the payload.
 * `GET /agent-configuration/<id>` – Returns an agent configuration or 404 if not found.